TapTrack/TappyUsbNodeDemo/README.md

 streamTags("/dev/ttyUSB0",5);
 ```
-Now if we attarun the application and hold a tag up to the reader, you should see something
+Now if we run the application and hold a tag up to the reader, we should see something
 like this:
 ```shell
 lvanoort@Osiris ~/Projects/tappyUtility $ node index.js